systemed/tilemaker/docs/RUNNING.md

               [...]

 The second run will proceed a little more slowly due to reading in existing tiles in areas which overlap.
 Any OSM objects which appear in both files will be written twice.
-You can use `--compact` with renumbering without issue when using `--merge`.

 For very large areas, you could potentially use `osmium tags-filter` to split a .pbf into several "thematic" extracts: for example, one containing buildings, another roads, and another landuse.
 Renumber each one, then run tilemaker several times with `--merge` to add one theme at a time.
 This would greatly reduce memory usage.

-## Index file

-If you're creating several .mbtiles from the same .pbf, you can shorten the .pbf-loading process by creating an index file (.idx) with the `--index` switch.
-This is useful when prototyping Lua/ style development.
-Use `--index` on the first run to create this file, which will be named (for example) `australia.osm.pbf.idx`.
-Then, on subsequent runs, omit the switch; tilemaker will automatically look for the `.idx` file and use it if present.

 ## Pre-split data